mik90/kinect-time/README.md

 Wrapper around libfreenect2 to configure it as I need

+## kinect-triton-client/

+grPC-based client to the triton inference server.
+Sends over images for classification.

+Pulls in triton-client as well as gRPC so it'll take a while to build.

 ## third_party/libfreenect2

 Using my fork <https://github.com/mik90/libfreenect2> to grab images from the device.
 Allows me to build with CUDA due to some include issues.

+This is kept as a git submodule since it is meant to be commited to an updated.

 **Note:** May require GCC 10.x.
 So far I've been able to build with GCC 11 though.